 Effective tax administration through risk-based tax audits

 Efficient tax administration can mitigate the effects of a high tax burden and help to reduce the level of informality in an economy.
 Several measures can be adopted to strengthen the tax administration.
 However, perhaps the most important of these is the adoption of risk-based tax audits.
-Tax audits, which are essential for reliable tax reporting, are considered to be more effective when they are risk-based and when tax auditors are well trained.12 The risk-based audit system in Thailand, for example, does not flag returns for an audit where there is an error in the tax return or an underpayment of tax liability due.
+Tax audits, which are essential for reliable tax reporting can be counterproductive if utilized excessively.
+The study based on tax returns of more than 500,000 Italian taxpayers that examined the effects of audits on taxpayers showed negative impact on subsequent tax compliance by audited taxpayers.
+Instead, tax audits are considered to be more effective when they are risk-based and when tax auditors are well trained.13 The risk-based audit system in Thailand, for example, does not flag returns for an audit where there is an error in the tax return or an underpayment of tax liability due.